Ryan-Cooley/quant-option-pricer/README.md

 - **Engineered a High-Performance Monte Carlo Engine**: Developed a sophisticated financial simulator in Python, leveraging Numba for JIT compilation to achieve a **~38x speedup** over native Python, enabling large-scale simulations.
 - **Implemented a Robust Testing Framework**: Created a comprehensive test suite with `pytest` to validate the analytical Black-Scholes model and verify the stochastic convergence and reproducibility of the Monte Carlo engine.
-- **Automated Market Data & Risk Analysis Pipeline**: Built a data pipeline that ingests historical market data from `yfinance`, calculates annualized volatility, and feeds it into a risk analysis module that computes and visualizes VaR, CVaR, and the Greeks.
+- **Automated Market Data & Enhanced Risk Analysis Pipeline**: Built a data pipeline that ingests historical market data from `yfinance`, calculates annualized volatility, and feeds it into a comprehensive risk analysis module that computes and visualizes VaR, CVaR, Greeks, and additional risk metrics including probability of expiring worthless, expected P&L, and multiple confidence levels.
 - **Ensured Full Reproducibility with Docker & CI/CD**: Containerized the application with Docker and configured a GitHub Actions workflow for automated testing and linting, ensuring consistent and reliable results in any environment.

 ### Skills Demonstrated